faisal7806/frappe-server-side/Create-A-Local-Erpnext-7.0-Dev-Environment-Using-Vagrant.md

 ```

-Once the files have been moved uncomment the synced_folder line in the vagrantfile.
-(Line 40) and resave the vagrantfile.
+Once the files have been moved
+**Uncomment the synced_folder line in the vagrant file.** (Line 40) and resave the vagrantfile.

 Open a new terminal window and navigate to your Host machine project folder `cd ~/erp_v7_001`